lmas/thesis/thesis.typ

 Of course, with increasingly larger sensor networks it also follows that the amount of data that needs to be processed increases, as mentioned by _Javaid_.
 More raw data requires communication networks with higher processing capacity.
-_Gungor et al._ @sensnets suggests that the sensors should filter their data and only send the processed data, as a step towards reducing the network overhead.
+_Gungor et al._ @gungor suggests that the sensors should filter their data and only send the processed data, as a step towards reducing the network overhead.
 Doing so also has the possible benefit of reducing signal interference, delays, and other anomalies that could be caused by faulty components or by the